 It's also possible to take a postgraduate course in ergonomics.
-Your choice of course may affect the type of areas in which you specialise as a professional ergonomist.
+Your choice may affect the type of areas in which you specialise as a professional ergonomist.
 Some courses focus on, for example, transport or health.
 You'll typically need a degree relevant to ergonomics to get a place on a course.
 Relevant subjects include:

 - health sciences

 For a list of accredited courses, see the Chartered Institute of Ergonomics & Human Factors (CIEHF).
 Check with course providers for exact entry requirements.

 You'll be at an advantage if you have a relevant postgraduate qualification combined with related work experience in industry.

 You can also move into ergonomics as a second career.
 Useful backgrounds include:

 Student membership of the CIEHF is open to all students interested in ergonomics, no matter what degree you're studying for, and is useful for networking, events and support.

 Many employers ask for membership of the CIEHF and/or British Psychological Society (BPS) as a prerequisite.

 You'll need to have: